davidcarboni/scloud/lambda-api/README.md

 ## Releae notes

+ * `1.0.5`: Add a test to verify that camel case path parameter values aren't lowercased
+ * `1.0.4`: Optional schema checks using Zod
  * `0.3.8`: Optinoal generic type on `Request`
  * `0.3.7`: Fix cookie setting to use `Set-Cookie`
  * `0.3.6`: Enable parsing body as `application/x-www-form-urlencoded` as well as JSON